software-mansion/react-native-gesture-handler/docs/docs/gestures/native-gesture.md

 ## Remarks

 - `Native` gesture can be used as part of [gesture composition and cross-component interactions](/docs/fundamentals/gesture-composition) just like any other gesture.
-You can use this to make a block a native component for the duration of the gesture or to make it work alongside a gesture.
+You can use this to block a native component for the duration of the gesture or to make it work alongside a gesture.

 :::danger
 Do not use `Native` gesture with components exported by React Native Gesture Handler.
 Those come with a native gesture handler preapplied.
 Attaching a native gesture twice will likely result in the components not working as intended.